 Types of Assets

-Depreciation, on the other hand, usually applies to tangible assets such as machinery, plant and equipment and more.
+On the other hand, depreciation usually applies to tangible assets such as machinery, plant and equipment, and more.

 Loss or Gain